Moesif/moesif-browser-js/README.md

 moesif.identifyCompany("67890", metadata, "acmeinc.com");
 ```
+__If you call both identifyUser() and identifyCompany() in the same session, then Moesif will automatically associate the user with the company.__

 ### Track AJAX calls
 If you want to automatically log AJAX API calls, you can do so via the `start` function.